The Pacifism of Jesus

 Discipline & Order Begins At Home

-The Bible does not teach that we should not judge, but that we should beware of wrongdoing (Matt.
-7: 1; Luke 6:37, 38, 41, 42).
-“Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted.”
-(Gal.
-6: 1).
+The Bible does not say we should not judge, period!
+It speaks wisdom on how we judge.
+Matthew 7 explains graphically that we should beware of pre-judgement, prejudice and earn the trust of a person so they allow you to take out the splinter in their eye (Matt.
+7:1; Luke 6:37, 38, 41, 42).
+“Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted” (Gal.
+6:1).
 See also: 1 Cor.
 4:21; 2 Tim.
 2:25.

-Judgment without direct confrontation: “Do not speak evil of one another, brethren.
+The only permitted judgement in the Bible is direct confrontation.
+You cannot judge someone, gossip, slander, and speak evil of them without them being present to defend themselves!
+“Do not speak evil of one another, brethren.
 He who speaks evil of a brother and judges his brother, speaks evil of the law and judges the law.
-But if you judge the law, you are not a doer of the law but a judge. ” (Jas.
-4:11).
+But if you judge the law, you are not a doer of the law but a judge.”
+(Jas.
+4:11)

 Here are some ways of BAD Judgment!